arackaf/easy-express-controllers/README.md

 # express-controllers
-Adding MVC style controller support with ES6 class and ES-next decorators to Express.
+Adding MVC style controller support to Express with ES6 class, and ES-next decorators.

 We have class via ES6, and we have annotations via the ES.next decorator proposal.
 This project seeks to leverage both to emulate traditional MVC frameworks in traditional languages.